konvajs/site/source/docs/events/Cancel_Propagation.md

-#HTML5 Canvas Cancel Event Bubble Propagation with Konva
+title: Canvas Cancel Event Bubble Propagation with Konva
+---

 To cancel event bubble propagation with Konva, we can set the `cancelBubble` property of the Event object to true.